-Accredited by the Cystic Fibrosis Foundation, we have the largest program of its kind in the state of Michigan, offering a multidisciplinary approach for complete CF care, along with an active research program with access to cutting-edge treatments as they become available.
+The adult cystic fibrosis program at the University of Michigan’s Cystic Fibrosis Center is accredited by the Cystic Fibrosis Foundation and is currently the largest program of its kind in the state of Michigan.
+We offer a multidisciplinary approach for complete cystic fibrosis care, along with an active research program with access to cutting-edge treatments as they become available.
 Our long-established program has also received Quality Improvement Awards from the Cystic Fibrosis Foundation for sustaining quality improvement work that led to better health outcomes for people with cystic fibrosis.

-About Transitioning from the Pediatric to the Adult CF Program
+About Transitioning from the Pediatric to the Adult Cystic Fibrosis Program

-Your next appointment will be scheduled in the adult clinic with your adult cystic fibrosis physician.
+Your next appointment will be scheduled in the adult clinic with your adult cystic fibrosis physician at the location of the Adult Cystic Fibrosis Center.
 All of your medical records from the pediatric program will immediately be available to your new physician so no information will be lost during the transition.

 Clinic Location, Hours and Patient Information

-The Adult Cystic Fibrosis Clinic at the University of Michigan is located in Reception Area C on the 3rd floor of the Taubman Center, two floors above the Pediatric Cystic Fibrosis Clinic.
-The adult clinic meets regularly on Thursday afternoons, but you may be seen at other times when needed.
-The Pulmonary Function Laboratory is located in the Cystic Fibrosis Clinic area, blood drawing is just across the hall, and outpatient radiology is on the 2nd level of the Taubman Center, Reception Area A. The phone number for the adult clinic is 888-287-1085.
+The Adult Cystic Fibrosis Clinic at the University of Michigan is located in Reception Area C on the 3rd floor of the Taubman Center.
+The adult clinic is open regularly on Thursday and Friday afternoons, but you may be seen at other times when needed.
+The Pulmonary Function Laboratory is located in the Cystic Fibrosis Clinic area, blood drawing is just across the hall, and outpatient radiology is on the 2nd level of the Taubman Center, Reception Area A. The phone number for the adult clinic is 888-287-1084

 Outpatient Appointment Information